Cadets (youth program): Sri Lanka

 The National Cadet Corps is a volunteer youth organisation in Sri Lanka, sponsored by the Ministry of Defence, which operates in schools.
 Its activities (Cadet and Cadet Band) are open for secondary school students on voluntary basis and its officers are government teachers and educational administrators, who serve as instructors.
 The National Cadet Corps presently consists of nine Provincial Headquarters, two Training Centres, and thirty Battalions deployed island wide.
 Approximately, 100,000 school cadets organised in to 4492 cadet platoons and 279 cadet band platoons are registered and trained by the NCC.

 The Cadet Corps was initiated in 1881 by John B. Cull at Royal College, Colombo as a platoon attached to the Ceylon Light Infantry Volunteers with the intention of inculcating discipline in students through drill.

 The NCC is headed by a Director of a senior military rank, commonly a Major General, who is appointed by the president of Sri Lanka.
 Although its officers and cadets have no liability for active military service many officers volunteer for secondment to the Sri Lanka Armed Forces during national emergencies or are mobilised under national service.
 Traditionally the Cadet Corps has served as a source for officers for the regular forces of the Sri Lankan military.

 South Africa

 South Africa has a long history of having cadets, with many schools having their own corps, however after the end of apartheid they were phased out.
 Cadets exist today, with some schools still maintaining their own unit.
-The Sea Cadets are also still in existence.
+The South African Sea Cadets are also still in existence.